 The visual aesthetics of ballet and contemporary dance further highlight their differences.
 Ballet costumes are often elaborate and historically inspired, reflecting the traditional aspects of this classical art form.
 Tutu-clad ballerinas and princely dancers grace the stage in productions like “The Nutcracker” and “Sleeping Beauty,” with detailed costumes and opulent sets transporting audiences to fantastical realms.

 In contrast, contemporary dance favors a more minimalistic and modern approach to costumes and scenery, often reflecting contemporary styles.
-Dancers in contemporary work often perform in simple, flexible attire that allows unrestricted movement and emphasizes the purity of their physical expressions.
+Dancers in contemporary work usually perform in simple, flexible attire that allows unrestricted movement and emphasizes the purity of their physical expressions.

 Sets are typically sparse or abstract, focusing on creating an emotional or conceptual atmosphere rather than a detailed visual backdrop.
 This stark contrast underscores the unique styles and philosophies behind each dance form.